pingcap/community/special-interest-groups/sig-ddl/README.md

 * The [parser repo](https://github.com/pingcap/parser).
 * The [ddl package](https://github.com/pingcap/tidb/tree/master/ddl) in the tidb repo.
+* The [domain package](https://github.com/pingcap/tidb/tree/master/domain) in the tidb repo.
+* The [infoschema package](https://github.com/pingcap/tidb/tree/master/infoschema) in the tidb repo.
+* The [meta package](https://github.com/pingcap/tidb/tree/master/meta) in the tidb repo.
+* The [owner package](https://github.com/pingcap/tidb/tree/master/owner) in the tidb repo.
 * Other codes that affect the correctness, performance of the TiDB DDL.